Michigan Man Sues His Parents For $86,000 For Throwing Out His Porn Collection

 A Michigan man has sued his parents for $86,000 for destroying his collection of pornography and “adult toys,” worth an estimated $29,000, plus another $57,000 in damages.

-Both the plaintiff’s name and the defendants’ names have been redacted from Grand Rapids’ Fox 17′s report on the lawsuit.
-For the sake of simplicity, the man was referred to as “Charlie.”
+Both the plaintiff’s name and the defendants’ names have been redacted from Grand Rapids’ Fox 17‘s report on the lawsuit.
+For the sake of simplicity, the man will be referred to as “Charlie.”

 According to statements made by his father, Charlie has had an unhealthy obsession with pornography since his teenage years, which has been a source of consternation between the man and his parents ever since.